apache/tajo/tajo-docs/src/main/sphinx/partitioning/column_partitioning.rst

   SELECT * FROM student WHERE country = 'KOREA' AND city = 'SEOUL';

-The following predicates in the ``WHERE`` clause can be used to prune unqualified column partitions without processing during query planning phase.
+The following predicates in the ``WHERE`` clause can be used to prune column partitions during query planning phase.

 * ``=``
 * ``<>``